Free Things to Do in Palo Alto

 Not free, but absolutely worth the small cost.

-Palo Alto Creamery Milkshake $8 (serves 2)
+Palo Alto Creamery Milkshake $7-8

 Tips for Free Activities